raae/queen.raae.codes/content/olavea-emails/2022-01-18-free-focus/index.md

 Ola Vea
 Cap'n of his own skill-builder-ship

-P.S
+&nbsp;
-Here is the video of my late-night live Skill-Builder-Session [starting at 5 minutes](https://youtu.be/_ZLxiOfhIi8?t=329) when I start coding from «i. id» If you watch for 1 minute, you will see gorgeous Giggles-the-pug in the video of the id I am using.
+**PS:** Here is the video of my late-night live Skill-Builder-Session [starting at 5 minutes](https://youtu.be/_ZLxiOfhIi8?t=329) when I start coding from «i. id» If you watch for 1 minute, you will see gorgeous Giggles-the-pug in the video of the id I am using.
 Giggles is one of Sid's two dogs.
 Sid, formerly at Gatsby, now at Cloudflare.

-You can find my cheat sheet for the live coding [this GitHub issue] (https://github.com/olavea/Rubys-TimeShip/issues/8)
+**PPS:** You can find my cheat sheet for the live coding [this GitHub issue] (https://github.com/olavea/Rubys-TimeShip/issues/8).